All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Nutritional Adequacy

 Because Zepbound produces such significant appetite suppression, ME/CFS patients must be particularly vigilant about maintaining adequate nutrition.
 Protein intake should be monitored to prevent muscle wasting, and micronutrient supplementation may be necessary.
-Working with a physician who understands both the medication and ME/CFS is essential .
+Working with a physician who understands both the medication and ME/CFS is important .

 Orthostatic Intolerance